PhD Application Instructions

 - A curriculum vitae (CV).

-- A 3-5 page Statement of Purpose that tells us about your professional goals, interests and qualifications.
+- A 2-3 page, double-spaced Statement of Purpose that tells us about your professional goals, interests and qualifications.

 Because this is one of the most important parts of your application materials, we’d like to offer some drafting suggestions.
 A typical applicant will tell us what they’d like to learn about, what they’d like to write about, narrate the accomplishments on their CV, and represent themselves as good students, well-equipped for doctoral study.